gogulashanth/InstaFresh_DATA/README.md

 files of nutrients and product data
 3. Then, if needed, you can combine the nutrients and product data together to create a single json file by running the usdaJsonProductNutrCombiner_BFPD.ipynb and usdaJsonProductNutrCombiner_SR.ipynb notebooks.
+4. There is also a script called databaseUpdater.
+This is a node script that can help add this data to a firebase database.

 Check out the images folder for the data structure of the exported json files